 For example, the Bible uses what is called phenomenological language to describe everyday things in common speech.
-A case in point is found in the book of Joshua: "It came about at sunset that Joshua gave a command, and they took them down from the trees and threw them into the cave where they had hidden themselves, and put large stones over the mouth of the cave, to this very day" (Joshua 10:27).
+A case in point is found in the book of Joshua: "But at the time of the going down of the sun, Joshua commanded, and they took them down from the trees and threw them into the cave where they had hidden themselves, and they set large stones against the mouth of the cave, which remain to this very day" (Joshua 10:27).
 When the Bible mentions "sunset," it doesn't mean that the sun actually went down from a scientific perspective.
 Even today, meteorologists don't say that "tomorrow's earth rotation will make the sun disappear at 9 P.M.," but speak of the "sunset."

 The Bible is also full of metaphors, figures of speech in which a term or phrase is applied to something to which it is not woodenly applicable in order to suggest a resemblance.
 For instance, Moses calls God "The Rock!" in Deuteronomy 32:3.
 Jesus calling Himself the door in John 10:9 is another illustration.
 His point was not that He was flat, rectangular, or swung on hinges, but that He was the way of entrance into the kingdom of God.

-Additionally, Scripture uses anthropomorphisms, which represent God in another form, or with other living attributes and affections: "Let me dwell in Your tent forever; Let me take refuge in the shelter of Your wings" (Psalm 61:4).
+Additionally, Scripture uses anthropomorphisms, which represent God in another form, or with other living attributes and affections: "Let me dwell in your tent forever!
+Let me take refuge under the shelter of your wings!
+Selah" (Psalm 61:4).

-The Bible also makes use of personification, which assigns a personal attribute to inanimate objects or abstract notions: "For you will go out with joy and be led forth with peace; the mountains and the hills will break forth into shouts of joy before you, and all the trees of the field will clap their hands" (Isaiah 55:12).
+The Bible also makes use of personification, which assigns a personal attribute to inanimate objects or abstract notions: "For you shall go out in joy and be led forth in peace; the mountains and the hills before you shall break forth into singing, and all the trees of the field shall clap their hands" (Isaiah 55:12).

 Perhaps the most common literary technique causing some to reject its literalness involves symbolism.
-A couple examples of symbolism are found in this passage in Revelation: "In His [Jesus'] right hand He held seven stars, and out of His mouth came a sharp two-edged sword; and His face was like the sun shining in its strength" (Revelation 1:16).
+A couple examples of symbolism are found in this passage in Revelation: "In his [Jesus'] right hand he held seven stars, from his mouth came a sharp two-edged sword, and his face was like the sun shining in full strength" (Revelation 1:16).
 Is Jesus really holding stars in His hand, and is there really a sword in His mouth?